Trump Gold Card Program: What High-Net-Worth Applicants Must Prepare

 Source of Funds: The Critical Preparation Step

-The Department of Commerce will vet every dollar contributed under the Trump Gold Card before USCIS proceeds with immigration adjudication.
+The U.S. government will vet every dollar contributed towards the Trump Gold Card before proceeding to the final stages of the adjudication process.
 This makes source of funds documentation the single most important preparation task for prospective applicants.

 Required Financial Documentation